megahertz1999/TechAlmari-frontend/README.md

 ## Team branches

 master ==>> Muhammad Hamza 17L-4135<br/>
 anas_work ==>> Muhammad Annus 17L-4252<br/>
 kazim_work ==>> Syed Kazim Raza<br/>

+## Project Details

+The project is planned to be made in full MERN(Mongo Express Node React) stack<br/>
+The frontend is made using React library<br/>
+The backend is a rest api made through node js express ap framework<br/>
+The /src/layouts folder contains the layout components that are common in all pages<br/>
+The /src/pages folder contains the main components of the site and each component represents a single page<br/>
+The /src/componets folder contains components for each page component in the pages folder<br/>

 ## Available Scripts